 About this service

-Norovirus is a virus which causes diarrhoea and/or vomiting and spreads like a cold or flu and is more common in the colder, winter months.
+Norovirus is a virus which causes diarrhoea and/or vomiting.
+It spreads like a cold or flu and is more common in the colder, winter months.
 It is also sometimes called ‘gastric flu’ or ‘winter vomiting’.

 Winter vomiting is quite infectious and can be spread quite quickly through any close contact.